marissawalker/udacity_github_project/README.md

 ### Python Bikeshare Project
-This project was for Udacity's python for data science course.
+This project was for Udacity's python for data science course, completed May 2025.

 ### Description
 The bike share project analyzes data about a bike share service in several cities.
 It gives information such as the most popular start and end stations for users and average trip durations.